Categories

-We like to spend family time each week offline.
-Usually, this is Sunday before 5 pm and Monday after 5 pm.
-It took us a while to find what worked consistently for our RVing family.
+We like to spend some designated family time each week offline playing the best camping board games.
+Usually, this happens every Sunday.
+It took us a while to find what worked consistently for our RVing family, and Sunday seems to be the best day.

 (Disclaimer: This post contains affiliate links.
 If you make a purchase based on our recommendation, we may make a commission at no cost to you.)

-Of course, there’s hiking and playing outside or sitting around the campfire with friends, or baking (and yes, you can cook in an RV kitchen) and while storage is a premium, so we can’t bring an closet filled with board games, we do have a few favorite board games and card games to play in our RV.
+Of course, there is usually always the option for hiking and playing outside, sitting around the campfire with friends in the evenings, or baking (and yes, you can cook in an RV kitchen).
+And while storage is a premium – we can’t have a full closet filled with boxes and boxes of board games – we do have a few favorite games we managed to find room for that we play together in our RV.

-I asked our three boys (currently 9, 11, and 13 years old) to create a list of their favorite games to play together offline, then narrow it down to their one favorite.
+I asked our three boys (currently 9, 11, and 14 years old) to create a list of their favorite games to play together offline, and then they each narrowed their lists down to a top favorite one.

-They also came up with a list of things they like to do offline by themselves when we’re not doing something from our nine free things to do with kids list.
+Our boys also came up with a list of fun things they like doing while offline by themselves on the days we are not going out to do something from our nine free things to do with kids list.

 Here are our family’s favorite board games and card games while camping:

-Joel – 13: Best Group Games For Camping
+Joel – age 14: Best Group Games For Camping

 Settlers of Catan – a few hours and a minimum of 3 players